adcloud/git-updates-tracker/README.markdown

 # About

-A utility to update the pivotal tracker with git changes.
+A utility to inform the PivotalTracker.com of Git pushes.
+Iterates over commits and posts infos if it consists a vaild story number: [#123123]

 # Installation

+Install Node.JS

-To install enter an Pivotal Tracker Token in tracker_token.js & and move all the files in .git/hooks of the rep that receives pushes.
+Enter a PivotalTracker Token in tracker_token.js & and move all the files in .git/hooks of the rep that receives pushes.

 # Usage

-The last commit message before the push has to have the story number: [#123123]
+The commit messages have to contain a valid story number like: [#123123]